Brittle star: Fossil record

 The first known brittle stars date from Early Ordovician.
 Study of past distribution and evolution of brittle stars has been hampered by the tendency of dead brittle stars to disarticulate and scatter, providing poor brittle star fossils.
 Until discoveries in the Agrio Formation of Neuquén Basin in the 2010s no fossil brittle star was known in the Southern Hemisphere, nor was any brittle star of Cretaceous age known.

-Silurian fossils from a minor mass extinction called the Mulde event shows the ancestors of modern brittle stars went though a bottleneck, where a miniaturization caused by paedomorphosis led to structural simplification of their skeletal anatomy.
+Silurian fossils from a minor mass extinction called the Mulde event shows the ancestors of modern brittle stars went through a bottleneck, where a miniaturization caused by paedomorphosis led to structural simplification of their skeletal anatomy.
 These traits affected their further evolution.
 As they began to increase in size again, so did their complexity.
 The first large-sized modern brittle star originated in the Early Carboniferous.

 Human relations

 Tropical black brittlestar (Ophiocoma erinaceus) held in hand at Réunion.

 Brittle stars are not used as food, though they are not toxic, because of their strong skeleton.

 Even if some species have blunt spines, no brittle star is known to be dangerous, nor venomous.
 The brittle star's only means of defense are crawling or discarding an arm.
-However, brittlestars do hunt small crustaceans.
+However, brittle stars do hunt small crustaceans.

 Aquaria

 Brittle stars are a moderately popular invertebrate in fishkeeping.
-They can easily thrive in marine tanks; in fact, the micro brittle star is a common "hitchhiker" that will propagate and become common in almost any saltwater tank, if one happens to come along on some live rock.
+They can easily thrive in marine tanks.
+The micro brittle star is a common "hitchhiker" that will propagate in almost any saltwater tank containing live rocks.

-Larger brittle stars are popular because, unlike Asteroidea, they are not generally seen as a threat to coral and are also faster moving and more active than their more archetypical cousins.
+Larger brittle stars are popular because, unlike Asteroidea, they are not generally seen as a threat to coral and are also faster moving and more active than Asteroidea.